Expensify/App/contributingGuides/STYLE.md

 ### Extract complex types

-Complex types, such as objects in function parameters, should be extracted into separate type definitions.
-Callbacks in function parameters should be extracted if they have possibility to be reused somewhere else.
+Advanced data types, such as objects within function parameters, should be separated into their own type definitions.
+Callbacks in function parameters should be extracted if there's a possibility they could be reused somewhere else.

 ```ts
 // BAD